RLOpensource/tensorflow_RL/README.md

 pip install tensorflow-rl[tf-gpu]
 ```

-If you install this repository by onle
+If you install this repository by only

 ```
 pip install tensorflow-rl